Incidences of Ladder Falls

 - Violation of ladder safety rules.

-- Poor condition of the supporting surface of the ladder.
+- The poor condition of the supporting surface of the ladder.

 - Improper use of ladders even when they are not needed on site.